jakitliang/Light.lua/README.md

 > If I were the shore, bright &amp; magnanimous.

-The goal of `Light` is Lua's universal standard library, integrated design.
+The goal of `Light` is to become the **FULL STACK** library in `Lua`.

-Which similar to C++'s STL, providing base infrastructure for Lua developers.
+You make everything with it, such like Mobile Apps, PC games, and Web backend, etc.

 ## Introduction